erikh/fireworks/README.md

 Click [here](https://www.youtube.com/watch?v=Y973e3n8vxk) for a demo on YouTube.

-Packaging is probably going to be a mess because I'm a python newbie.
-Patches would be welcome here once the project boots as it'd be a good way for me to experience best practices, but until then chances are you're gonna have your work cut out for you.

 Usage:

 -   Clone the repo and `cd` into it
--   `pip install teletype`
+-   `pip install -r requirements.txt`
 -   `python main.py`

-**NOTE:** on OS X you will need homebrew python and then `pip3 install teletype` before things will work.
+**NOTE:** on OS X you will need homebrew python and then `pip3 install -r requirements.txt` before things will work.
 I don't know why, but stock OS X python doesn't come with the `termios` library that seems to come standard with python 3.

 I learned a little bit about python and got to create something neat along the way.
+Big thanks to @jpetazzo for help with simplifying some of the drawing logic, packaging and general feedback.

 Some notes: